WICG/capability-delegation/explainers/popup-delegation.md

 1.  **Sender Activation Required**: The sender (Service Worker or Window) must possess active transient user activation (e.g., from a notification click or direct click) to initiate the delegation.
 2.  **Activation Consumption on Sender**: Initiating a delegation consumes the transient activation on the sender context immediately, preventing the sender from reusing the same gesture.
 3.  **Single-Use Token**: The delegated capability token on the receiver side is consumed immediately upon the first call to `window.open()`.
 It cannot be used to spawn multiple pop-ups.
-4.  **Short Lifespan (1-second limit)**:
+4.  **Lifespan Constraints**:
-    *   **Service Worker Activation**: The transient user activation acquired by a Service Worker (e.g., from a notification click) is proposed to have a short **1-second** lifespan (compared to the standard 5-second lifespan for window interactions) to ensure delegation happens immediately.
+    *   **Sender Activation**: The Service Worker's transient user activation (acquired from a notification click) has a user-agent defined lifespan, similar to standard window transient user activation.
+(In Chromium, this is implemented as 1 second to minimize the abuse window).
-    *   **Delegated Token**: The delegated `"popup"` capability token on the receiver client window also expires after **1 second** (using a 1-second expiry instead of the standard capability delegation default which often matches the 5s user activation window).
-This prevents "delayed" popups that could surprise the user long after they clicked the notification.
+    *   **Delegated Token**: The delegated `"popup"` capability token on the receiver client window follows the standard Capability Delegation lifespan constraints (which is user-agent defined, typically matching the transient user activation lifetime).
+(In Chromium, this is implemented as 1 second to prevent "delayed" popups that could surprise the user).
 5.  **Scope Restrictions**:
     *   **Service Workers**: SW delegation is strictly same-origin (enforced by the SW scope and client matching model).
     *   **Windows**: While Window-to-Iframe delegation can cross origin boundaries (essential for payment/auth use cases), developers are strongly encouraged to specify an explicit target origin in `postMessage()` to prevent accidental delegation to untrusted frames.